NPLMV-PS: Neural Point-Light Multi-View Photometric Stereo: Method

 \subsection{Irradiance equation}

-We now explain the assumed irradiance of a world point $\vect{X}$ with surface normal $\vect{N}$ and albedo $\rho$.
+We now explain the assumed irradiance equation of a world point $\vect{X}$ with surface normal $\vect{N}$ and albedo $\rho$.
 We assume point light sources $m$ at positions $\mathbf{P}_m$ which generate variable lighting vectors $\mathbf{L}_m=\mathbf{P}_m-\mathbf{X}$.
-In addition, point light propagation results to the following attenuation factor $a_m=\frac{\phi _m }{||\mathbf{L}_m)||^2}$ where $\phi _m$ is the intrinsic brightness of the light source.
-We note that the literature~\cite{Mecca2014near} usually also assumes angular dissipation factor but these calibration numbers are unavailable for DiLiGenT-MV \cite{LiZWSDT20} therefore we opt for the simpler, perfect point light source model.
-Thus, the reflected intensity of that point (not include $\vect{X}$ for clarity) for the $m$ th light source $i_m$ is:
+In addition, point light propagation results to the following attenuation factor $a_m=\frac{\phi _m }{||\mathbf{L}_m||^2}$ where $\phi _m$ is the intrinsic brightness of the light source.
+We note that the literature~\cite{Mecca2014near} usually also assumes angular dissipation factor but these calibration numbers are unavailable for DiLiGenT-MV \cite{LiZWSDT20} therefore we opt for a simpler, perfect point light source model.
+Thus, the reflected intensity of the point $\vect{X}$ for the $m$-th light source $i_m$ is modelled as:

-B is assumed to be a general BRDF, $s \in \{0,1\}$ is an indicator variable to account for cast shadows that completely block direct reflectance. $i_{r,m}$ corresponds to indirect reflectance (e.g. self reflections) and we will further make the simplifying assumption that it is also proportional to the surface albedo as well as the light source attenuation.
-Finally, we note that self reflection occur on concave parts of an objects surface which also correlate with more cast shadows therefore we make the following assumption $i_r \propto (a \rho \sum (1-s))$.
-Indeed, the term \textit{ambient occlusion} is usually used to describe the total obliqness of a surface point and this is approximated with the number of shadows.
-To simplify the learning problem, we assume that $i_r$ is constant between different lights thus $i_{r,m}= a \rho \sum s R (\vect{X})$.
-This assumption is further justified empirically on the supplementary by empirical measurements on Blender-rendered data.
+Note, here $B(.)$ is assumed to be a general BRDF, $s_m \in \{0,1\}$ is an indicator variable to account for cast shadows that completely block direct reflectance.
+We assume that indirect reflectance (i.e. self reflections and ambient light) are negligible and can be ignored.
+Also note that analytic BRDF models like \cite{CookTorrance1982,burley2012physically} often (but not always \cite{mecca2016single}) separate diffuse and specular components and may include separate albedos.
+However, a completely learned BRDF as proposed in Section~\ref{sec:sdf} does not need to follow this structure.